tschwaab1/marketplace/README.md

 Go to http://marketplace.schwaab.bayern/src for the safe and http://marketplace.schwaab.bayern/src_unsafe for the unsafe Version.

+Note: For some strange reason people reported, that the online Version sometimes only work in private mode...
 Note: We set up our online Version src & src_unsafe with two different databases ;-)

 ## Contact